Estherokafor05/My-portfolio/README.md

 ## Professional Summary

 - **Experience**: Over 4 years in Quality Assurance, with expertise in both manual and automated testing.
-- **Skills**: Proficient in test planning, test case creation, bug reporting, and test automation using tools like Cypress and Playwright
+- **Skills**: Proficient in test planning, test case creation, bug reporting, and test automation using tools like Cypress, Playwright, and Katalon.
-- **Tools**: Familiar with a variety of QA tools and platforms including Xray, JIRA, GitHub, Jmeter, postman, git, github actions, Jenkins, and more.
+- **Tools**: Familiar with a variety of QA tools and platforms including Xray, JIRA, GitHub, JMeter, Postman, Git, GitHub Actions, Jenkins, and more.
 - **Methodologies**: Strong understanding of Agile and Scrum methodologies, with experience working in collaborative and dynamic environments.

 ## Skills